JustinBrow/Genshin-Impact-comic-downloader/README.md

 ### Notes
 Was not tested against the non-English langauge versions of the comic.
 Simply changinging the URL to the desired languange version in the script *may* do the trick, but I make no promises.
 Additionally, I don't take any steps to verify that the file/folder names are acceptible to Windows.

-Tool downloads images one by one rather than asynchronously as I didn't take the time to develop teh cability to do so and I though the progress bar was pretty.
+Tool downloads images one by one rather than asynchronously as I didn't take the time to develop teh cability to do so.
+Also, I thought the progress bar was pretty, but mostly the former.

 Tool does not currently have the ability specific chapters.